hawk-li/viper-tasks-apl-group-project-unisg-fs23/README.md

 ## Code

 The code for the application can be found in the `vipertasks/tasks` directory.
 The `static` directory contains the static files (e.g. css, javascript, images) and the `templates` directory contains the html templates.
-The `views.py` file contains the logic for the application, while the `models.py` file contains the models for the application.
-The `urls.py` file contains the url mappings for the application.

 The app was styled using bootstrap, which is a css framework.
-The styling can be found in the `static` directory.
 The `static` directory also contains the javascript code for the application, which uses chart.js to create charts and AJAX requests to retrieve the data from the backend.
+The `views.py` file contains the logic for the application, while the `models.py` file contains the models for the application.
+The `urls.py` file contains the url mappings for the application.

 ## Learnings